tradevisapp/infrastructure/README.md

 ## Connecting to the EC2 Instance

-You can connect to the EC2 instance using SSH:
+If you provided an SSH key pair name, you can connect to the EC2 instance using SSH:

 ```
 ssh -i your-key-pair.pem ec2-user@<instance-public-ip>
 ```

+If you didn't provide a key pair name, you won't be able to SSH into the instance directly.
+You can still access the web application through the browser.

 ## Customizing the Application